20up/DELI-cious-Sandwitch-App/README.md

-# DelI-cious Sandwich Ordering App
+# DeLI-cious Sandwich Ordering App

 Welcome to **DelI-cious**, a Java-based console application that allows users to create custom sandwich orders, add sides like drinks and chips, and generate a receipt.
 This app demonstrates basic object-oriented programming, user input handling, file writing, and control structures in Java.